rochiecuevas/shared_accommodations/README.md

 mon_rate_df = mon_rate_df.loc[~mon_rate_df["Date"].str.contains("|".join(inc_str))] # get the data from 2005–2017
 ```

-`Date` and `Corrected Monthly Rate` were placed into a new dataframe.
-Because `Date` values were strings, these were converted into datetime and then into period (i.e., the date corresponded to a time interval rather than to an actual date).
+The "Date" and "Corrected Monthly Rate" columns were placed into a new dataframe.
+Because "Date" values were strings, these were converted into datetime and then into period (i.e., the date corresponded to a time interval rather than to an actual date) formats.

 ```python
 # Data is in monthly periods so set period to monthly